 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-English 273 - Research Project: Searching on the Web
+English 273 - Current Issues (Kim): Searching on the Web

 Use Google to find information about experts and institutions/organizationsyou find in your research.
 Use specific names and details in your search (e.g. "National Health Care for the Homeless Council").
 When searching a researcher's name, include his/her professional affiliation to find that specific person: Google "Dennis Culhane" University of Pennslyvania rather than "Dennis Culhane".